 No one is confusing Fortnite with edtech, but online social games would seem to have some leg up.
 “Anything where you’re actively engaging, preferably with other people in a healthy way, is going to be the healthiest kind of screen time behavior,” Kaye added.

-Luckily, the grown folks among us can largely sidestep that debate and enjoy those boons of healthy distraction and social connectedness.
-(And we are; usage is surging.)
+There’s no doubt that video game usage is surging.
 But are there any online games that are particularly well suited to maximize social engagement?
 Do any have particularly welcoming communities?
 And are there any platforms that don’t require hefty console investments?

 Steam is one to consider, Kowert said.
 The online gaming platform doesn’t require a console, holds regular flash sales and includes a chat function that players can use to connect even if they’re not immersed in the same gaming universe.
 “You don’t have to be playing the same games together, but you still have that feeling of connection and communication,” Kowert said.